-Second, many projects or subcontractors' packages are heavily weighted toward materials that have risen much more in price than the overall PPI for inputs.
-Figure 2 shows the change in PPIs from June 2020 to June 2021 for six widely used materials.
-The index for lumber and plywood doubled, rising 101%.
-The PPI for steel mill products soared 88%; for copper and brass mill shapes, 61%; and for aluminum mill shapes, 33%.
+Second, many projects or subcontractors' packages are heavily weighted toward materials that have risen even more in price than the overall PPI for inputs.
+Figure 2 shows the change in PPIs from April 2020 to August 2021 for five widely used materials.
+The index for steel mill products 3more than doubled, rising 111%.
+The PPI for copper and brass mill shapes soared 67%; aluminum mill shapes, 34%; and plastic construction products, 30%.
 Thus, contractors whose purchases are weighted toward any of these broad classes of materials are likely to have experienced even greater total increases in costs than the overall PPI for inputs suggests.